 Subjective Judging

 Subjective judging is a significant challenge for ballet.
-Unlike sports with objective scoring systems, ballet’s artistic nature leads to varying interpretations by judges, raising concerns about fairness and competition integrity.
+Unlike sports with objective scoring systems, ballet’s artistic nature leads to varying interpretations by judges, raising concerns about fairness and the integrity of competition.
 How can an art form of dance, where beauty and expression are inherently subjective, be judged objectively?

 Standardization of Rules

 Establishing universally accepted rules for ballet is another complex hurdle.
-The diversity of styles and interpretations in ballet makes it difficult to standardize rules.
+The diversity of styles and interpretations in ballet makes it challenging to develop standardized rules.
 While this diversity is a strength artistically, it poses a significant challenge in competitive settings.

 Rhythmic gymnastics illustrates the potential hurdles ballet might encounter.
-Rhythmic gymnastics developed a standardized style and format, balancing artistic expression with athletic performance.
+Rhythmic gymnastics has developed a standardized style and format, striking a balance between artistic expression and athletic performance.
 Ballet would need a similar transformation, ensuring the game has clear and fair rules applicable across different styles and routines.

 Artistic Integrity